csgillespie/efficientR/main.md

 #> # ... with more rows
 ```

-How would you erform the same query using `select()`?
+How would you perform the same query using `select()`?
 Try it to see if you get the same result (hint: use backticks for the `old/new` variable name).